scorpion6912/devops-CPE/README.md

 # Part 2 - github Actions

+## What are testcontainers?
+These are lightweight libraries with API for completing integration tests with services wrapped in Docker containers

 ## CI

 The first step is to create the `.github/workflows` repository and make sur that the maven tests are ok on the simple-api-student-main folder.